projectcaluma/manabi/README.md

 TODO later
 ----------

-* use has_a instead of is_a to harden against implementation changes
+* use has_a instead of is_a when extending wsgi-dav classes to harden against implementation changes

 Some ways to plug into wsgidav
 ------------------------------